There are a few factors that can start the growth of algae in your Biosphere:

 1) The Nitrate Level is high, Nitrate encourages plant/ algae growth,.
 Check your plant and make sure that it is still a vibrant green.
 If the plant has died, it isn't filtering the nitrate as it should.

-2) Too much natural sunlight (not an electrical light for the tank), Direct sunlight is algae's best friend, so try to move your tank in a darker area.
+2) Too much natural sunlight (not an electrical light for the tank), Direct sunlight is algae's best friend.
+Move your tank to a darker area.
 You may also use a blanket to cover the tank for a week and it will kill algae.

 Easy steps to eliminate algae in your tank: